AVONDALE ICELANDICS

 You can get tangled up in tack and dragged or break bones in your fall.
 Our horses know the trails and will go only a certain distance staying together as a herd.

-No dismounting a horse closer than 50ft from the barn or where you are told to get off.
+No dismounting a horse closer than 50ft from the barn or not where you are told to get off.

 Dismounting too close to the barn trains horses to go to the barn and even run inside with a rider on when the horse chooses to finish the lesson early.